dgeekPublishing/gkb1a/README.md

 <img src="assets/gkbMainSelection.png" width=505>

+> **I'm currently in the process of moving everything possible from my old thedesignatedgeek repository to this one.**

 > ***NOTE   NOTE    NOTE***
 >
 > This is a work in progress and is ***NOT*** (in any way, shape, form, fashion or stretch of the imagination) ready to be used by anyone.
 I hope that I will be able to have a semi-usable version ready for "alpha-level" release by January 15, 2023.